Additional Resource Links:

 - Use the image symbolically not literally (see above)

-- Unify all page elements by using a baseline grid, document grid and column grid
+- Unify all page elements by using a baseline grid, document grid and column grid (this is also determined by the house style)

 - Apply Paragraph and Character Styles to typographic elements